12+

 Paganism of Ancient Russia: hierarchy of gods, Slavic rituals and amulets

-Until we adopted Christianity, paganism was the basis of our ancestors’ religious beliefs.
-Pagan ideas were an integral part of the life of all Slavs, filling their existence from their birth to the last days.
+Before the adoption of Christianity, paganism formed the basis (основа) of our ancestors’ religious beliefs.
+Pagan ideas were an integral (неотъемлемый) part of the lives of all Slavs, permeating (пронизывая) their existence from birth until their final days.

-The essence of the belief was in the spiritualization of the forces of nature.
-Since paganism is polytheism, they did not have a single idea of God.
-They worshipped the sun and the storm, the earth and the wind.
-Each of the Slavic gods was personified by some phenomenon occurring in nature or by the elements.
+The core of this belief system lay in the spiritualization of natural forces (одухотворении сил природы).
+Since paganism is a polytheistic (многобожие) religion, there was no singular concept of God.
+Instead, they worshipped the sun, storms, the earth, and the wind.
+Each of the Slavic gods was personified (олицетворялся) by some natural phenomenon or element.
 The Slavs believed in the existence of three worlds.
-The first is the invisible Upper World — the world of the gods.
-The second is the world that actually exists.
-It is real and people live in it.
-The third world is the world underground, where people go after death.
-And therefore, they were sure that everything that surrounds them is endowed with intelligence and power, and it is alive.
+The first was the invisible Upper World — the realm of the gods.
+The second was the world of present reality, inhabited by humans.
+The third world was the underworld, where people went after death.
+Therefore, they were convinced (уверены) that everything surrounding them was imbued (наделено) with intelligence and power, and that everything was alive.

-In 988 Knyaz Vladimir of Kiev established Christianity in Rus’.
-And before that, the Eastern Slavs were pagans (язычники).
-This meant that they did not believe in the one God, they believed in many different gods who stood at the highest step of the pagan religious system.
-The gods were endowed with the most important functions and were considered the most powerful and powerful of all pagan deities (языческих божеств) and spirits (духов).
-Slavic folklore has a cult character (культовый характер), where the same god is worshipped in different forms and shapes from tribe to tribe.
+In 988, Knyaz Vladimir of Kiev established Christianity in Rus’.
+Prior to that, the Eastern Slavs were pagans (язычники).
+This meant that they did not believe in one God, but rather in many distinct gods who stood at the highest level of their pagan religious system.
+These gods were assigned (наделены) the most important functions and were regarded as the most potent (могущественный) of all pagan deities (языческих божеств) and spirits (духов).

 Main gods are presented below

-Our ancestors believed that over the whole world, living and inanimate, stands the main god — a powerful and all-seeing Rod, to which belongs the merit (заслуга) of the creation of people, birds, animals and other gods.
+Our ancestors believed that a powerful and all-seeing Rod stood above the entire world, both living and inanimate.
+To Rod belongs the merit (заслуга) of creating people, birds, animals, and other gods.

-Everything is in his strong hands, and Rod rules its creation, the world, wisely and fairly, despite the encroachments of dark deities who want to gain unlimited power.
-With his mighty power, Rod was able to create the impossible — from the chaos reigning around, he created the world and its components.
+Everything is within his mighty grasp (в его сильных руках), and Rod governs his creation, the world, wisely and justly, despite the encroachments (посягательства) of dark deities who seek to attain (достичь) unlimited power.
+With his immense power, Rod was able to achieve (достигнуть) the impossible – from the chaos that reigned around, he created the world and its components.

-In Slavic mythology, there is an opinion that the Creator existed in the universal egg, personifying the cosmic Universe.
-The God Rod was sent by the higher powers to establish order in Chaos.
-However, according to another version, the progenitor (прародитель) created himself inside the egg.
+In Slavic mythology, it is believed that the Creator existed within a universal egg, personifying the cosmic Universe.
+The God Rod was sent by higher powers to establish order in Chaos.
+However, according to an alternative view (альтернативное мнение), the progenitor (прародитель) created himself inside the egg.

 Rod completed his task.
-He divided a single clot of chaos into darkness and light, day and night.
-Dark gods appeared in the dark particles, and light ones appeared in the white ones.
-But they were all at enmity with each other, and then the creator of the universe divided the world into three parts:
+He divided a single mass of chaos into darkness and light, day and night.
+Dark gods emerged in the dark particles, and light gods in the white ones.
+As they were all in conflict with each other, the creator of the universe divided the world into three parts:

 Prav (Правь) – the world of the bright Gods and the place of residence of the children of the Genus;